Skip to Main Content

 Criteria

 Like all states, Maryland must comply with constitutional equal population requirements.
 [Md.
 Const. art.
 III, § 4Legislative Redistricting Cases, 629 A.2d 646 (Md.
-1993)] Maryland will adjust census data for both congressional and state legislative districts in order to count incarcerated individuals at their last known residence before incarceration.
+1993)] Maryland adjusts census data for both congressional and state legislative districts in order to count incarcerated individuals at their last known residence before incarceration.
 [Md.
 Code, State Gov’t, § 2-2A-01; Md.
 Code, Election Law, § 8-701]

 Maryland must also, like all states, abide by the Voting Rights Act and constitutional rules on race.